reina-peh/NUS-Datathon-2024/README.md

 ![Language](https://img.shields.io/badge/Language-Python-green)

 > **Achievement 🏆 :**
 > 2nd Place
 > (out of > 900 participants or 322 teams)

-This competition is the National University of Singapore's annual Data Science hackathon where participants use machine learning to tackle real-life business cases of corporate partners.
+This competition is the National University of Singapore's annual Data Science hackathon where participants use Machine Learning to tackle real-life business cases of corporate partners.
 Our team was judged by both NUS Statistics and Data Science Society, a data scientist, and a senior machine learning engineer from Singlife.

 **Team Number:** 219